tomkrikorian/awesome-visionOS/README.md

 - [SwiftUI Shimmer](https://github.com/markiv/SwiftUI-Shimmer) Shimmer is a super-light modifier that adds a shimmering effect to any SwiftUI View, for example, to show that an operation is in progress.
 - [CodeEditorView](https://github.com/mchakravarty/CodeEditorView) SwiftUI code editor view for iOS, visionOS, and macOS.
 - [DSWaveformImage](https://github.com/dmrschmidt/DSWaveformImage) DSWaveformImage offers a native interfaces for drawing the envelope waveform of audio data.
+- [EmojiKit](https://github.com/Kankoda/EmojiKit) EmojiKit is a Swift SDK that lets you use emojis on all major Apple platforms.
 ## RealityKit
 - [RealityGeometries](https://github.com/maxxfrazer/RealityGeometries) A collection of additional geometries ready for use in RealityKit 2+. 🥽 Vision OS/Vision Pro ready.
 - [GoncharKit](https://github.com/gonchar/GoncharKit) RealityKit helper functions for visionOS.